 A flop shot, also known as a lob shot, is a high, soft shot that lands and stops quickly once it hits the green.
 If you watch the PGA Tour, you see players hitting flop shots around the green when they have little green to work with.

 Many amateur golfers don’t try this shot because of its difficulty and if they do attempt it, don’t have the fundamentals to pull it off.
+The Flop is more than just a trick shot.
+It can be a valuable weapon.
 Learning how to hit a good flop shot takes practice and the right fundamentals in place.
 But once you learn how to hit a flop shot, you have a much better chance to save par regardless of how bad your misses end up.

 It’s important to differentiate a flop shot from a pitch or chip so you’re 100% clear on the shot I’m covering in this post.
 Usually, a flop shot is hit from 10-30 yards.
 Often times it is when you are short sided and don’t have much green between you and the pin.

 A pitch is normally 20-50 yards from the green.
 Typically, from this distance, you can use a lob or sand wedge to hit a medium trajectory shot.
 This shot will have a little spin but still roll out once it hits the green.

 A chip is something that’s within 10 yards of the green and has a much lower trajectory.
 This is more the bump and run style shot that a lot of European players use.
 A chip is typically done with a straighter face club a wedge, 9, or 8 iron.
 These shots will have almost no spin and tend to roll out and react on the greens like a putt.

 One of the biggest differences between shooting in the 70s vs. the 80s or 90s is the ability to get the ball up and down in tricky situations.
 Single digit handicap players have a variety of short game shots (chip, pitch, flop, bump & run and low spinner)and they know how to hit each of the shots needed.